nllz/IRTF-HRPC/draft-research.md

 At a protocol level, the effectiveness of these attacks is made possible by a lack of authentication in the DNS protocol.
 DNSSEC provides the ability to determine authenticity of responses when used, but it is not regularly checked by resolvers.
 DNSSEC is not effective when the local resolver for a network is complicit in the distortion, for instance when the resolver assigned for use by an ISP is the source of injection.
 Selective distortion of records is also been made possible by the predictable structure of DNS messages, which make it computationally easy for a network device to watch all passing messages even at high speeds, and the lack of encryption, which allows the network to distort only an objectionable subset of protocol messages.
 Specific distortion mechanisms are discussed further in {{hall}}.

-Users can switch to another resolver, for instance a public one such as those operated by [http://dns.telecomix.org/](Telecomix).
+Users can switch to another resolver, for instance a public one such as those operated by  Telecomix [http://dns.telecomix.org/].
 The distorter can then try to block or hijack the connection to this resolver.
 This may start an arm's race, the user switching to secured connections to this alternative resolver ({{RFC7858}}), the disruptor then trying to find more sophisticated ways to block or hijack.
 In some cases, this research to find an alternative, non-disrupting resolver, may lead to more centralisation, many people going to a few big commercial public resolvers.

-#### Injection of records
+##### Injection of records

 Responding incorrectly to requests for name lookups is the most common mechanism that in-network devices use to limit the ability of end users to discover services.
 A deviation, which accomplishes a similar objective may be seen as different from a freedom of expression perspective, is the injection of incorrect responses to queries.
 The most prominent example of this behavior occurs in China, where requests for lookups of sites deemed inappropriate will trigger the network to respond with a false response, causing the client to ignore the real response when it subsequently arrives. {{greatfirewall}} Unlike the other forms of discussion mentioned above, injection does not stifle the ability of a server to announce it's name, it instead provides another voice which answers sooner.
 This is effective because without DNSSEC, the protocol will respond to whichever answer is received first, without listening for subsequent answers.

-### HTTP
+#### HTTP

 The Hypertext Transfer Protocol (HTTP), described in its version 1.1 in RFC 7230 to 7237, is a request-response application protocol developed throughout the 1990s, and factually contributed to the exponential growth of the Internet and the inter-connection of populations around the world.
-Because of its simple design, HTTP has become the foundation of most modern Internet platforms and communication systems, from websites, to chat systems, and computer-to-computer applications.
+Its simple design strongly contributed to the fact that HTTP has become the foundation of most modern Internet platforms and communication systems, from websites, to chat systems, and computer-to-computer applications.
 In its manifestation with the World Wide Web, HTTP radically revolutionized the course of technological development and the ways people interact with online content and with each other.

 However, HTTP is also a fundamentally insecure protocol, that doesn't natively provide encryption properties.
-While the definition of the Secure Sockets Layer (SSL), and later of Transport Layer Security (TLS), also happened during the 1990s, the fact that HTTP doesn't mandate the use of such encryption layers to developers and service providers, was one of the reasons for a very late adoption of encryption.
+While the definition of the Secure Sockets Layer (SSL) {{RFC6101}}, and later of Transport Layer Security (TLS){{RFC5246}}, also happened during the 1990s, the fact that HTTP doesn't mandate the use of such encryption layers to developers and service providers, was one of the reasons for a very late adoption of encryption.
 Only in the middle of the 2000s did we observed big Internet service providers, such as Google, starting to provide encrypted access to their web services.

 The lack of sensitivity and understanding of the critical importance of securing web traffic incentivized certain (offensive) actors to develop, deploy and utilize at large interception systems and later active injection attacks, in order to swipe large amounts of data, compromise Internet-enabled devices.
 The commercial availability of systems and tools to perform these types of attacks also led to a number of human rights abuses that have been discovered and reported over the years.

 Generally we can identify in Traffic Interception and Traffic Manipulation the two most problematic attacks that can be performed against applications employing a clear-text HTTP transport layer.
-That being said, the IETF and especially the General Area Review Team (Gen-ART), is taking steady steps to move to the encrypted version of HTTP, HTTPSecure (HTTPS).
+That being said, the IETF is taking steady steps to move to the encrypted version of HTTP, HTTPSecure (HTTPS).

-#### Traffic Interception
+##### Traffic Interception

 While we are seeing an increasing trend in the last couple of years to employ SSL/TLS as a secure traffic layer for HTTP-based applications, we are still far from seeing an ubiquitous use of encryption on the World Wide Web.
 It is important to consider that the adoption of SSL/TLS is also a relatively recent phenomena.
-E-mail providers such as riseup.net provided SSL on by default as on of the first.
+E-mail providers such as riseup.net were the first ones to enable SSL by default.
 Google introduced an option for its GMail users to navigate with SSL only in 2008 {{Rideout}}, and turned TLS on by default later in 2010 {{Schillace}}.
 It took an increasing amount of security breaches and revelations on global surveillance from Edward Snowden to have other mail service providers to follow suit.
 For example, Yahoo enabled SSL/TLS by default on its webmail services only towards the end of 2013 {{Peterson}}.

 TLS itself has been subject to many attacks and bugs which can be attributed to some fundamental design weaknesses such as lack of a state machine, which opens a vulnerability for a Triple Handshake Attack, and flaws caused by early U.S. government restrictions on cryptography, leading to cipher-suite downgrade attacks (Logjam attack).
-These vulnerabilities have been corrected in TLS1.3. {{Bhargavan}} {{Adrian}}
+These vulnerabilities are being corrected in TLS1.3. {{Bhargavan}} {{Adrian}}

 HTTP upgrading to HTTPS is also vulnerable to having an attacker remove the "S" in any links to HTTPS URIs from a web-page transferred in cleartext over HTTP, an attack called "SSL Stripping" {{sslstrip}}.
 Thus, for high security use of HTTPS IETF standards such as HSTS {{RFC6797}}, certificate pinning  {{RFC7469}} and/or DANE {{RFC6698}} should be used.

 As we learned through the Snowden's revelations, intelligence agencies have been intercepting and collecting unencrypted traffic at large for many years.
-There are documented examples of such mass surveillance programs with GCHQ's TEMPORA and NSA's XKEYSCORE.
+There are documented examples of such mass surveillance programs with GCHQ's TEMPORA {{WP-Tempora}} and NSA's XKEYSCORE {{Greenwald}}.
 Through these programs NSA/GCHQ have been able to swipe large amounts of data including email and instant messaging communications which have been transported by the respective providers in clear for years, unsuspecting of the pervasiveness and scale of governments' efforts and investment into global mass surveillance capabilities.

 However, similar mass interception of unencrypted HTTP communications is also often employed at a nation-level by some democratic countries by exercising control over state-owned Internet Service Providers (ISP) and through the use of commercially available monitoring, collection, and censorship equipment.
 Over the last few years a lot of information has come to public attention on the role and scale of a surveillance industry dedicated to develop interception gear of different types, making use of known and unknown weaknesses in existing protocols {{RFC7258}}.
 We have several records of such equipment being sold and utilized by some regimes in order to monitor entire segments of population especially at times of social and political distress, uncovering massive human rights abuses.
 For example, in 2013 the group Telecomix revealed that the Syrian regime was making use of BlueCoat products in order to intercept clear-text traffic as well as to enforce censorship of unwanted content {{RSF}}.
 Similarly in 2012 it was found that the French Amesys provided the Gaddafi's government with equipment able to intercept emails, Facebook traffic, and chat messages at a country level {{WSJ}}.
 The use of such systems, especially in the context of the Arab Spring and of civil uprisings against the dictatorships, has caused serious concerns of significant human rights abuses in Libya.

-#### Traffic Manipulation
+##### Traffic Manipulation

 The lack of a secure transport layer under HTTP connections not only exposes the users to interception of the content of their communications, but is more and more commonly abused as a vehicle for actively comprosing computers and mobile devices.
 If an HTTP session travels in the clear over the network, any node positioned at any point in the network is able to perform man-in-the-middle attacks and observe, manipulate, and hijack the session and modify the content of the communication in order to trigger unexpected behavior by the application generating the traffic.
 For example, in the case of a browser the attacker would be able to inject malicious code in order to exploit vulnerabilities in the browser or any of its plugins.
 Similarly, the attacker would be able to intercept, add malware, and repackage binary software updates that are very commonly downloaded in clear by applications such as word processors and media players.
 If the HTTP session would be encrypted, the tampering of the content would not be possible, and these network injection attacks would not be successful.